 - A lot of third-party APIs and libraries for React.

 - Big community.
-There is a huge online community of developers around React, which means that it is easy to receive answers to an urgent question and find solutions to technical issues.
+There is a huge online community of developers around React, which means that it is easy to receive answers to urgent questions and find solutions to technical issues.

 React Native’s Cons